-To help someone become more self-aware, reach a decision, or create balance in their lives, is no easy task.
+Helping someone become more self-aware, reach a decision, or create balance in their lives is no easy task.
 Indeed, the coach is likely to be dealing directly, or indirectly, with the most crucial areas of a person’s life: their career, family, finances, and wellbeing.

-To be that person requires an excellent understanding of the processes involved in coaching and mentoring, and the best approaches to help—rather than harm—people.
+In order to be a successful coach, you need an excellent understanding of the processes involved in coaching and mentoring, and the best approaches to help – rather than harm – people.

-A great place to start on the journey to becoming a professional is to find a course that provides the right training, certification, and accreditation, offering the tools necessary, along with confidence—for the coach and client—in the process of coaching.
+A great place to start on the journey to becoming a professional coach is to find a course that provides the right training, certification, and accreditation, offering the tools and confidence — for the coach and client — in the process of coaching.